-The Army Corps of Engineers is releasing 30,000 acre-feet of water from Canton Lake into the North Canadian River and will take about two weeks to reach Oklahoma City, where it will replenish the drinking water supply.
+CANTON — The Army Corps of Engineers began releasing 30,000 acre-feet of water Wednesday from Canton Lake in northwest Oklahoma into the North Canadian River to help replenish Oklahoma City's drinking water supply, city officials said.

 Oklahoma City has implemented a mandatory odd/even water rotation program.
 All water customers in Oklahoma City and in the communities that use its water are required to water yards according to the house numbers of their addresses.
 More stringent programs could be implemented as temperatures and water demand increase.